edgelesssys/contrast/rfc/012-application-level-verification.md

 ### Verification by the client

 After fetching the `VerifyResponse` object, the client first reconstructs a transition chain from the `Manifests` field.
-Since tranistions have a unique binary encoding, this is deterministic.
+Since transitions have a unique binary encoding, this is deterministic.
 Together with the nonce and the CA certificates, the client can construct the expected `REPORTDATA` as described above.

 Then the client creates a list of validators from the expected manifest, validates the attestation report with the expected `REPORTDATA`.